enonic/old-xp-doc/doc/tutorials/my-first-app/adding-countries.rst

   :language: xml
   :caption: Country content type - site/content-types/country/country.xml

-Each content type can have a custom icon that will be visible in the Content Manager interface.
+Each content type can have a custom icon that will be visible in the Content Studio interface.
 Though not required, content icons can be helpful for content editors.

 3. Copy the image below to the the same folder (content-types/country) with the name `country.png`.